I really only love God as much as I love the person I love the least.

 established earlier in the configuration, though.)

-host may be require manual intervention.
-The Research Computing login
+may be require manual intervention.
+The Research Computing login nodes,

-nodes, for example, require two-factor authentication using a password
+for example, require two-factor authentication using a password or pin

-or pin coupled with a one-time VASCO password or Duo credential.
-If
+coupled with a one-time VASCO password or Duo credential.
+If you want to

-scp--having to authenticate with multiple factors quickly becomes
+authenticate with multiple factors quickly becomes tedious.
+(Even having

 OpenSSH supports sharing a single network connection for multiple ssh sessions.